 Figure 1 compares the average performance ratings (SEER, EER, and HSPF) of split system air conditioners and heat pumps obtained from the California Energy Commission's Modernized Appliance Efficiency Database System (MAEDBS)3.
-Variable capacity systems tend to have slightly higher EERs than single speed systems, but significantly higher SEERs.
-For example, the highest rated single-speed air conditioner has an EER of 13 and a SEER of 16, and the highest rated multiple-speed air conditioner has an EER of 16.5 and a SEER of 26.
-Rated performance tends to decline as the capacity of the equipment increases.

 3 MAEDBS data were filtered to include split systems only and to remove duplicate model numbers.
 For air conditioners excluded all types except Types 3, 4, and 10.
 For heat pumps excluded all types except Types 23 and 24.